What Is Institutional Trading?

 - Although retail traders now have access to financial instruments that were previously only reserved for institutional trading, there are still options far out of their reach, such as IPOs or some futures contracts that are only accessible to large investors.

 - Institutional trading has better advantages in terms of commissions and prices when dealing with larger amounts of capital when compared to retailer traders.

 As we have pointed out above, the gap between institutional trading and retail trading, in terms of ease of access to financial markets, has narrowed thanks to technological advances.
 For example, any individual trader now has access to derivative products such as Contracts for Difference (CFDs).

 You only need a real trading account through a broker.
 If you want to start trading with these and other instruments, click on the following banner and open a live account with Admirals:

 - What is a Trailing Stop?
 Learn to use the Dynamic Stop Loss

 We are a broker with a global presence and, authorized and regulated by the Financial Conduct Authority (FCA), the Cyprus Securities and Exchange Commission (CySEC) and the Australian Securities and Investments Commission (ASIC).
 We provide access to trading platforms.
-Admiral Markets offers to trade Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, as well as Exchange-traded funds (ETFs) and stocks.
+Admirals offers to trade Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, as well as Exchange-traded funds (ETFs) and stocks.